Grout & Co was the largest manufacturer of crepe in Britain.

 Large mills were soon established at Lower Westwick Street, Norwich.

 A silk factory was established at a former military barracks at St Nicholas Road, Great Yarmouth from 1815.
-Yarmouth was chosen as a site due to lower labour costs.
+The Yarmouth site was selected due to its lower labour costs.

 An average of 3,908 people were directly employed in 1825.
 A large proportion of employees were young women aged 16 to 24.